Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Two-level system in thermal radiation field

-We represent right-hand side of Eqn. (\ref{eqn:6c}) by the dashed line in FIG. \ref{fig1b} for the reported experimental value of $Q$-factor ($Q=7\times10^7$) and the calculated value of the $A$ coefficient (\footnote{Eqn. (\ref{eqn:6d}) has been used to find out $\mu_{12}$, which has been used in determining the value of $A=\frac{\omega_0^3\mu_{12}^2}{3\pi\epsilon_0\hbar c^3}$ \cite{Weisskopf,Griffiths} in free-space for the relevant parameters used in the experiment in the open resonant cavity \cite{Brune}.} $A=0.5536116\times10^6$/s) for the spontaneous emissions from the circular Rydberg state $|n=51\rangle$ to $|n=50\rangle$ of $^{87}$Rb atoms in the open resonant cavity of geometrical volume $V=\pi(50/2)^2\times27$ mm$^3$ \cite{Brune}.
-Substantial deviation of the solid line (Eqn. (\ref{eqn:6b}) for the stimulated emissions) from the dashed one or the experimental data is mainly coming from the natural decay in the open resonant cavity.
-Natural decay is usually enhanced in the high-$Q$ ($Q\gg1$) resonant cavity than that in the free-space by the Purcell factor $\frac{3(2\pi c/\omega_0)^3Q}{4\pi^2V'}$ \cite{Purcell} where $V'$ is the mode-volume of the cavity.
-Here $V'$ ideally goes to $\infty$ being the cavity open.
-Such an enhancement effect (called Purcell effect) is not applicable directly to the system and the cavity of our interest, as the $Q$-factor ($Q=7\times10^7$) though high the ratio of the free-space decay rate $A=0.5536116\times10^6$/s and the Bohr frequency ($\omega_0=2\pi\times51.099\times10^9$ Hz) is not negligible enough to contain a single bound mode of the electromagnetic field in the open resonant cavity.
+We represent the r.h.s. of Eq.~(\ref{eqn:6c}) by the dashed line in FIG. \ref{fig1b} for the reported experimental value of $Q$-factor ($Q=7\times10^7$) and the calculated value of the $A$ coefficient (\footnote{Eq.~(\ref{eqn:6d}) has been used to find out $\mu_{12}$, which has been used in determining the value of $A=\frac{\omega_0^3\mu_{12}^2}{3\pi\epsilon_0\hbar c^3}$~\cite{Weisskopf,Griffiths} in free space for the relevant parameters used in the experiment in the open resonant cavity~\cite{Brune}.} $A=0.5536116\times10^6$/s) for the spontaneous emission from the circular Rydberg state $|n=51\rangle$ to $|n=50\rangle$ of $^{87}$Rb atoms in the open resonant cavity of geometrical volume $V=\pi(50/2)^2\times27$ mm$^3$~\cite{Brune}.
+Substantial deviation of the solid line (Eq.~(\ref{eqn:6b}) for the stimulated emission) from the dashed one or the experimental data mainly comes from the natural decay in the open resonant cavity.
+Natural decay is usually enhanced in the high-$Q$ ($Q\gg1$) resonant cavity with respect to that in free space by the Purcell factor, $\frac{3(2\pi c/\omega_0)^3Q}{4\pi^2V'}$~\cite{Purcell}, where $V'$ is the mode-volume of the cavity.
+Here $V'$ ideally goes to $\infty$ for the open cavity.
+Such an enhancement effect (called the Purcell effect) is not applicable directly to the system and the cavity of our interest, as although the $Q$-factor ($Q=7\times10^7$) is high, the ratio of the free-space decay rate $A=0.5536116\times10^6$/s to the Bohr frequency ($\omega_0=2\pi\times51.099\times10^9$ Hz) is not negligible enough to contain a single bound mode of the electromagnetic field in the open resonant cavity.